isabella232/airavata-docs/docs/user-documentation/admin-tutorials.md

         - Default Walltime: 30
 ![Screenshot](../img/gau-app-dep.png)

-##### <h5 id="Preference">Gateway Preference Management</h5><br>
-###### <b><u>Gateway Preference for a XSEDE Resource </u></b>
-1. Navigate to Admin Dashboard &rarr; Gateway Management
-2. Click: Add a Computer Resource Preference
-3. Select "comet.sdsc.edu" from the list
-4. Provide Data:
-    - Override by Airavata: True
-    - Login Username: TestUser1 (This is the login username for the comet allocation.
-Adding at gateway level, this is a community allocation login username)
-    - Preferred Job Submission Protocol: SSH
-    - Preferred Data Movement Protocol: SCP
-    - Preferred Batch Queue: Compute
-    - Scratch Location: /oasis/scratch/comet/TestUser1/temp_project/airavata_workdirs (Test scratch location, not an actual.
-This scratch is also provided with the allocation by XSEDE)
-    - Allocation Project Number: test123 (Test project number.
-Project number of the XSEDE resource need to be added here)
-    - Resource Specific Credential Store Token: Select a token from the list.
-Public key of this token need to be added to authorized_keys in your comet.sdsc.edu allocation)
-    - Quality of Service: (If you have a QOS provided from XSEDE, please add here.
-The format to add: <</pre></code>queue1>=<</pre></code>qos1>, <</pre></code>queue2>=<</pre></code>qos2>)
-    - Reservation Name: Not Required
-    - Reservation Start Time: Not Required
-    - Reservation End Time: Not Required
-5. Set preferences.

 ###### <b><u>Gateway Preference for the Storage Resource </u></b>
 1. Navigate to Admin Dashboard &rarr; Gateway Management.